yuchen-x/MacDec-via-Cen/README.md

 Please check our [YouTube channel](https://www.youtube.com/channel/UCQxF16jC0cO8uIWrsbGOmGg/) for the entire real robots videos.

 ## Paper Citation
-If you used this code for your reasearch or found it helpful, please consider citing the following paper:
+If you used this code for your reasearch or found it helpful, please consider citing the following two papers:
 ```
 @InProceedings{xiao_corl_2019,
     author = "Xiao, Yuchen and Hoffman, Joshua and Amato, Christopher",